pittcsc/hubot/README.md

 ### Troubleshooting

-In the event that hubot crashes, anyone with deployment permissions may restart him or diagnose the problem using the [Heroku Toolbelt](https://toolbelt.heroku.com/):
+In the event that hubot crashes, anyone with deployment permissions may restart it or diagnose the problem using the [Heroku Toolbelt](https://toolbelt.heroku.com/):

     heroku restart
     heroku logs